hunteke/temoa/docs/source/Documentation.rst

    effective measure to reduce the learning curve for new modelers.

  * Python has a vibrant community.
-Whereas mathematical optimization has a small community, its open-source segment even smaller, and the EEO segment significantly smaller than that, the Python community is huge, and encompasses many disciplines.
+Whereas mathematical optimization has a small community, its open-source segment even smaller, and the energy modeling segment significantly smaller than that, the Python community is huge, and encompasses many disciplines.
 This means that where a developer may struggle to find an answer, implementation, or workaround to a problem with a more